anandk3012/anandk3012/README.md

-- 👋 Hi, I’m @anandk3012
+- 👋 Hi, I’m Anand k
-- 👀 I’m interested in webdev, ml and anime
+- 🌏 I'm based in Hyderabad, India.
+- 💞️ I’m looking to collaborate on reactjs projects
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on reactjs projects
 - 📫 You can check out more about me at [ ...](https://anandkurella.netlify.app/)